Cost of Living in Norway?

 Buying Groceries and Dining Out

 Groceries in Norway are typically more expensive than in most other European countries, in part due to the 15% VAT on non-alcoholic drinks and foodstuff.
-On average, a Norwegian household spends around 4,285 NOK a month on food and non-alcoholic drinks and additionally nearly 1,000 NOK on tobacco and alcohol, which are taxed at higher rates.
+On average in 2015, a Norwegian household spent around 8,030 NOK a month on food and non-alcoholic drinks, as well as sometimes 100 NOK on a pack of cigarettes and around 35 NOK on a bottle of imported beer, both of which are taxed at higher rates.

-Of course, these are only some average numbers and your own expenditures for groceries may well deviate quite a bit from these, depending on where in Norway you live, the size of your household, your style of living, et cetera.
-If you are on a budget, supermarkets such as Coop, Rema 1000, Kiwi, and Rimi typically offer the cheapest prices.
+Of course, these are only some average numbers, and your own expenditures for groceries may well deviate quite a bit from these, depending on where in Norway you live, the size of your household, your style of living, etc. If you are on a budget, supermarkets such as Coop, Rema 1000, Kiwi, and Rimi typically offer the cheapest prices.
 Meny and ICA, on the other hand, as well as convenience stores such as Narvesen and Mix, are more expensive.

 Depending on your mode of transportation in Norway, costs can, and will, vary a lot.
-Tickets for Oslo’s public transportation, for example, start from 30 NOK for a single, one zone ride and go up to 17,400 NOK for a 365-day pass for all zones in the Oslo-Akershus area.
-If you are in need of a taxi, fares in Oslo for instance start at 30 NOK plus around 20 NOK per km, with higher prices for nights, weekends and holidays.
+Tickets for Oslo’s public transportation, for example, start from 33 NOK for a single, one-zone ride and go up to 18,040 NOK for a 365-day pass for all zones in the Oslo-Akershus area.
+If you are in need of a taxi, fares in Oslo for instance start at around 10-12 NOK per km, with higher prices for nights, weekends, and holidays.

-Intercity travel by bus averages at around 165 NOK per 100 km, but make sure to shop around to get the best deal.
-Buy your ticket online for typically cheaper prices and don’t forget to check whether or not any ferry journeys are already included in the price.
+Intercity travel by bus can be expensive due to the long distances travelled, so make sure to shop around to get the best deal.
+A standard single journey from Oslo to Bergen costs around 700 NOK, when bought in advance.
+Buy your ticket online for typically cheaper prices and don’t forget to check whether any ferry journeys are already included in the price.
 Trains, on the other hand, are often more expensive, sometimes even making flying the less costly option.

 Owning a Car